Want to know more about Payment Processing?

 Point of sale (POS) transactions are a familiar sight for consumer purchases, but many B2B sellers also use them as part of a broader set of sales channels.
 Because business transactions are more complex, reconciling B2B point of sale transactions can be more challenging.

-In this article, we’ll take a closer look at POS transactions from a B2B seller’s perspective and explain:
+In this article, we’ll define POS transactions and take a closer look at them from a B2B seller’s perspective to explain:

 A point of sale transaction is a payment for goods or services, usually made in a retail setting.
 POS transactions can be conducted in person or online.